texfaq/texfaq.github.io/FAQ-atsigns.md

-The alternative is to treat all these fragments as a package proper, bundling them up into a `sty` file and including them with `\usepackage`; this way you hide your LaTeX internal code somewhere that LaTeX internal code is expected, which often looks 'tidier'.
+The alternative is to treat all these fragments as a package proper, bundling them up into a `sty` file and including them with `\usepackage`; this way you hide your LaTeX internal code somewhere that LaTeX internal code is expected, which often looks ''tidier''.

 ----